charliemikels/figura-music-player/README.md

   - ABC support has been deprecated.
 However, you should be able to convert most ABC files back to MIDI without any loss.
 - Songs can now be included with avatar upload.
 - fewer instructions during playback.
 Most songs play on Low permissions.
-  - (Although, Low's restricteve number of sounds really limits possible complexity)
+  - (Although, Low's restrictive number of sounds really limits possible complexity)
 - A script can play multiple songs at once.
 - Songs can have multiple configurable instruments.
 - Supports [Figura Piano 2.0](https://github.com/ChloeSpacedOut/figura-piano-2.0) (both in piano and drumkit mode) by [ChloeSpacedOut](https://github.com/ChloeSpacedOut)
   - Does not support the older piano.
 - Volume and Pitch effects.
 - Rewritten from scratch to make the script more modular.
-Some scripts may be removed if you don't need certin features.
+Some scripts may be removed if you don't need certain features.